DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 #### Section 14:
 - I did not manage to get json path queries working, they were confusing!
 Revisit later
+- Give custom output and columns and loops a revisit, they're difficult to work with.

 Kodekloud and Katakoda seem worth a look!